Search Results

 Forest cover loss in key biodiversity areas (KBAs) is particularly concerning, as these areas play an outsized role in conserving biodiversity due to, for example, being ecologically intact or hosting species that live in just a few geographies.

-In 2023, over 1.4 million hectares of forests were lost within forested KBAs.
-While this is a 16% decline in forest loss relative to the annual average during the baseline period, 2018 to 2020, the year-to-year trend is concerning.
-Tree cover loss in forested KBAs increased by 10% from 2022 to 2023.
-This is particularly disappointing given significant strides in reducing tree cover loss in KBAs had been made from 2020 to 2022 and even small amounts of loss within KBAs can significantly harm biodiversity.
+In 2024, nearly 2.2 million hectares of tree cover were lost within forested Key Biodiversity Areas (fKBAs), marking an increase of 23% compared to the baseline level, and 47% from 2023.
+This is particularly disappointing given significant strides in reducing tree cover loss in KBAs had been made from 2020 to 2022, and because even small amounts of loss within KBAs can significantly harm biodiversity.

 Monitoring shifts in species populations offers an important and complementary measure of forest biodiversity because changes in forest cover do not always directly correlate with impacts on species living in these ecosystems.